Chester and Holyhead Railway: Caernarvon branch

-The Bangor and Carnarvon Railway was incorporated on 20 May 1851.
+The Bangor and Carnarvon Railway was incorporated by the Bangor and Caernarvon Railway Act 1851 (14 & 15 Vict. c. xxi) on 20 May 1851.
 The line was leased to the Chester and Holyhead Railway from the time of opening, the C&HR in turn being worked by the LNWR.
 Freight and passenger traffic between Bangor and Port Dinorwic commenced on 1 March and 10 March 1852 respectively.

 Llandudno branch

-On 20 August 1853, a branch to Llandudno was authorised by Parliament.
+On 20 August 1853, a branch to Llandudno was authorised by the St. George's Harbour Act 1853 (16 & 17 Vict. c. ccxiii).
 At one time Llandudno, or rather Ormes Bay, had been considered as the departure harbour for Dublin, but as stated Holyhead had overtaken that.
 Tourism would, it was thought, support the branch.
 Originally it was intended to join the main line at Conway, facing Holyhead, but it was realised that the available space there prevented that, and the point of junction was placed east of the Conwy river, at what became Llandudno Junction.

 The branch opened on 1 October 1858.
-It was worked by the LNWR, and leased to that company in 1862, and vested in the LNWR by Act of 28 July 1873.
+It was worked by the LNWR, and leased to that company in 1862, and vested in the LNWR by the London and North-western Railway (New Works and Additional Powers) Act 1873 (36 & 37 Vict. c. cci) of 28 July 1873.

 Denbigh branch

-The Vale of Clwyd Railway was authorised by Parliament on 23 June 1856.
+The Vale of Clwyd Railway was authorised by the Vale of Clwyd Railway Act 1856 (19 & 20 Vict. c. xlv) on 23 June 1856.
 It was to run from a junction with the C&HR at Foryd Junction, not far from Rhyl, to Denbigh.
 It opened using a temporary station at Denbigh on 22 September 1858.
 For the time being the C&HR, shortly to be taken over by the LNWR, allowed access to their Rhyl station.

-The LNWR took over the working of the line by an Act of 1863, and the company was amalgamated with the LNWR by Act of 15 July 1867.
+The LNWR took over the working of the line by the London and North Western Railway (Additional Powers) Act 1864 (27 & 28 Vict. c. ccxxvi), and the company was amalgamated with the LNWR by the London and North Western Railway (New Works and Additional Powers) Act 1867 (30 & 31 Vict. c. cxliv) of 15 July 1867.